neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Gets the networks the provider has available to connect to, along with the default network the provider is currently set to.
+Gets the networks the provider is available to connect to, along with the default network the provider is currently set to.

 ##### Parameters